Reading Time: 3 minutes

-Life can be full of surprises, much like your car’s dead battery… Roadside emergencies tend to happen at the most inopportune moments, and accidents can bring about many issues that you never even thought about.
+Life can be full of surprises, much like your car’s dead battery!
+Roadside emergencies tend to happen at the most inopportune moments.
+Undoubtedly accidents can bring about many issues that you never even thought about.
 To add insult to injury, it often involves costs that you did not budget for.
-However, if you’re a customer of one of many auto insurance providers – as you should be – it may warrant a call to see if you have roadside assistance cover.
+Furthermore, if you’re a customer of one of many auto insurance providers, you can ask to see if you have roadside assistance cover.
 While you’re at it, check if the roadside assistance will cover the costs of vehicle shipping or transportation.

 Some car manufacturers also provide roadside assistance on all new vehicles.